Are you financially prepared for retirement?

 Providing for your spouse if the unexpected happens

-If you should pass away suddenly, would your spouse be able to cope with the financial burden that follows?
+If you should pass away suddenly, would your spouse be able to cope with the financial burden?
 Just as we do our best to look after our loved ones during our working life, we also want to make sure they’re financially cared for if we’re no longer around to take care of them.

 Life insurance is incredibly important, and should always be factored into retirement costs.
 The last thing you want is to leave your spouse with a mountain of debt during a difficult time.
 Life insurance can help them deal with everyday living expenses and funeral costs.
 Insurance can provide a safety net for your spouse so they can maintain their lifestyle and adequately manage their financial responsibilities when you’re gone.